-STEP 1

-Tell Us About Yourself
+STEP 1 Tell Us About Yourself

 An adult (18 or older) must complete the contact information.
-We need this information so we can follow up with you if we have questions about your application and so we can let you know what plans or programs you qualify for.
+This information is needed so we can follow up with you if we have questions about your application and to let you know what plans or programs you qualify for.